esteeschwarz/HiSon/grammar/notes.md

 - text is unedited. the error rate (1st page) is roughly 2% (15/750*100) and mostly concerns old english /ſ/ = /s/ of which there are 38 instances raw and the others were misinterpreted as /f/. just skimmed through, all other characters were mostly  recognised correctly, hyphenation has to be adapted.
 - the complete document transcription (segmentation: default model, transcription: kraken/german print) takes about 4min.
 - 2nd transcription: local [kraken](https://github.com/mittagessen/kraken.git) installation, cf. [install script](https://github.com/esteeschwarz/HiSon/blob/main/grammar/installkraken.sh)
-- to find false recognitions:
+- [R-script essai](https://github.com/esteeschwarz/HiSon/blob/main/grammar/OCR_eval.R) to find false recognitions:
   - tokenized the text (grammar-preface.pdf_000002)
   - search replace old-f (=s)
   - extract all tokens containing /f/